-Ilse Lee, i-THRIVE Research Officer, caught up with Helen Taylor, Clinical Psychologist and Clinical Lead with Wirral CAMHS about implementing the THRIVE framework (Wolpert et al., 2016) in services for children and young people.
+The National i-THRIVE Programme team spoke with Helen Taylor, Clinical Psychologist and Clinical Lead with Wirral CAMHS about implementing the THRIVE Framework for system change (Wolpert et al., 2019) in services for children and young people.

 15th September 2017

-Q: What has been your role in implementing THRIVE?
+Q: What has been your role in implementing the THRIVE Framework?

 A: I am the Clinical Lead for the new primary mental health team which began in October 2016.
-Before coming into that post, I attended an i-THRIVE Community of Practice event and I started to think about how to implement THRIVE.
-I had previously been involved in setting up Wirral’s single point of access which follows CAPA principles, so we call it the Choice clinic.
-[There is a case study about the choice clinic on the i-THRIVE website]
+Before coming into that post, I attended a National i-THRIVE Community of Practice event and I started to think about how to implement the THRIVE Framework.
+I had previously been involved in setting up Wirral’s single point of access which follows Choice and Partnership Approach (CAPA) principles, so we call it the CAMHS Choice Clinic.
+[See i-THRIVE Implementation Story here.]

-A: i-THRIVE is central to the delivery of the local Future in Mind Transformation plan.
-The Future in Mind steering group includes commissioned services for the children’s workforce including social care (early help and other social care services), education representation, public health, health and Clinical Commissioning Group (CCG) and provides a fantastic forum for the types of conversations and innovations that help a THRIVE model work.
+A: Implementing the THRIVE Framework is central to the delivery of the local Future in Mind Transformation (FiM) plan.
+The Future in Mind steering group includes commissioned services for the children’s workforce including social care (early help and other social care services), education representation, public health, health and the Clinical Commissioning Group (CCG) and provides a fantastic forum for the types of conversations and innovations that help a THRIVE Framework work.

 We were successful in the bid for FiM monies in 2016 and had to set up and deliver the CAMHS part of the project fairly rapidly – this meant we didn’t do some of the initial wider mapping activities early in the project – however that is something we are now addressing.

-A: Wirral was in a good position to start with i-THRIVE because we had developed our tool for shared decision making, the Next Steps cards [There is also a case study about these here], we had used CAPA, are a CYP IAPT site, we were trained and had experience in using Quality Improvement methodology and were successful in bidding for Future in Mind funding.
+A: Wirral was in a good position to start with implementing the THRIVE Framework because we had developed our tool for shared decision making, the Next Steps cards [See i-THRIVE Implementation Story here], we had used CAPA, are a CYP IAPT site, we were trained and had experience in using Quality Improvement methodology and were successful in bidding for Future in Mind funding.

-Already in place were good local links with other agencies, embedded ROMS in CAMHS, electronic note systems and we had experience of partnership working.
+Already in place were good local links with other agencies, embedded Routine Outcome Measures (ROMS) in CAMHS electronic note systems and we had experience of partnership working.

 Q: What changes have you made towards becoming more THRIVE-like?